Maia Sandu

-Maia Sandu ([ˈmaja ˈsandu]; born 24 May 1972) is a Moldovan politician who has been the President of Moldova since 24 December 2020.
-She is the former leader of the Party of Action and Solidarity (PAS) and former Prime Minister of Moldova from 8 June 2019 until 14 November 2019.
-On 12 November 2019, Sandu's government collapsed after a vote of no-confidence, with 63 (deputies from PSRM and PDM) of the 101 MPs having voted on the motion submitted by the PSRM.
-Sandu was Minister of Education from 2012 to 2015 and member of the Parliament of Moldova from 2014 to 2015, and again in 2019.
+Maia Sandu ([ˈmaja ˈsandu]; born 24 May 1972) is a Moldovan politician who has served as the sixth president of Moldova since 2020.
+She is the founder and former leader of the Party of Action and Solidarity (PAS) and was prime minister of Moldova from June to November 2019, when her government collapsed after a vote of no-confidence.
+Sandu was minister of education from 2012 to 2015 and member of the parliament of Moldova from 2014 to 2015, and again in 2019.

-She was selected as the joint candidate of the pro-European PPDA and PAS parties for president of Moldova in the 2016 election.
-However, she was defeated in the subsequent runoff by the pro-Russian PSRM candidate, Igor Dodon, losing the popular vote by a margin of 48% to 52%.
-In a rematch between Dodon and Sandu in the 2020 election, she won the subsequent runoff, 58% to 42%, defeating Dodon.
-She is the first female president of Moldova.
+Sandu was elected president of Moldova in a landslide victory during the 2020 Moldovan presidential election.
+The first female president of Moldova, Sandu is a strong supporter of the accession of Moldova to the European Union, overseeing Moldova's granting of candidate status, and is widely considered "pro-Western".
+She has criticised and opposed Russia's invasion of Ukraine and supported subsequent steps to reduce Moldova's economic dependence on Russia, frequently expressing sympathy and support for Ukraine in the conflict.
+Sandu has made anti-corruption, economic reform and liberalisation a central part of her political platform, as well as closer integration with Europe.
+In February 2023, she accused Russia of seeking to stage a coup of the Moldovan government and has continued to seek to reduce Russia's influence over the country.

+Sandu was re-elected president in the 2024 Moldovan presidential election.

-Early life and professional career
+Early life and career

-Sandu was born on 24 May 1972 in the commune of Risipeni, located in the Fălești District in the Moldavian Soviet Socialist Republic of what was then the Soviet Union.
-Her parents were Grigorie and Emilia Sandu, a veterinarian and a teacher, respectively.
-From 1989 to 1994, she majored in management at the Academy of Economic Studies of Moldova (ASEM).
+Sandu was born on 24 May 1972, in the commune of Risipeni, located in the Fălești District of the Moldavian SSR, which was part of the USSR at the time.
+Her parents were Grigorie and Emilia Sandu, a doctor and a teacher, respectively.
+Her father died before she became involved in politics.
+From 1988 to 1994, she majored in management at the Academy of Economic Studies of Moldavia/Moldova (ASEM).
 From 1995 to 1998, she majored in international relations at the Academy of Public Administration (AAP) in Chișinău.
-In 2010, she graduated from the John F. Kennedy School of Government at Harvard University.
-From 2010 to 2012, Sandu worked as Adviser to the executive director at the World Bank in Washington, D.C.
-Sandu speaks English and Russian in addition to her native Romanian.
+In 2010, she was awarded a Master's degree in public policy from the John F. Kennedy School of Government at Harvard University.
+From 2010 to 2012, Sandu served as an adviser to the Executive Director at the World Bank.

 Political career

-From 2012 to 2015, she served as Minister of Education of Moldova.
-She was considered on 23 July 2015 by the Liberal Democratic Party as a nominee to be the next Prime Minister of Moldova, succeeding Natalia Gherman and Chiril Gaburici.
+From 2012 to 2015, Sandu served as Minister of Education of Moldova.
+She was considered on 23 July 2015 by the Liberal Democratic Party as a nominee to serve as the next Moldovan Prime Minister, succeeding Natalia Gherman and Chiril Gaburici.

-A day after being proposed by a renewed pro-European coalition, Sandu set the departure of the Head of the National Bank of Moldova, Dorin Drăguțanu and the State Prosecutor Corneliu Gurin as conditions for her acceptance of the office.
-Ultimately, Valeriu Streleț was nominated over Sandu by the President of Moldova.
+A day after being proposed by a renewed pro-European coalition, Sandu set the departure of the Head of the National Bank of Moldova, Dorin Drăguțanu, and the State Prosecutor Corneliu Gurin as conditions for her acceptance of the office.
+Ultimately, Valeriu Streleț was nominated over Sandu by the president of Moldova.